Moobell1212/Elspeth-Meakin-s-react-portfolio/README.md

 This is portfolio built using React, built maingly using API calls from GitHub.
 It contains a homepage, a projects page, and a contacts page.
 The navigation bar and footer is rendered to each page.

 The homepage contains:
-- A welcome message
+- A welcome message.
 - Information about me and what technologies I know and use.
 - A carousel showing the pinned repositories from my GitHub profile.

 The projects page contains:
+- A highlighted selection of my past projects .
+- All the repositories on my GitHub with sorting options.

 The contacts page contains:
-- Links to my GitHub and LinkedIn
+- Links to my GitHub and LinkedIn.
-- A linked photo to a PDF version of my CV
+- A linked photo to a PDF version of my CV.

 </br>